AccioWorkAI/cocreate-pitch-2026/application-form.latest.md

   - International Olympic Committee or Athlete365
   - Other

+## Agreements

 ### Terms & Conditions and Privacy Policy Agreement

-- Type: agreement
+- Type: checkbox
 - Required: yes
+- Text:
+  - By registering for the competition, the participant agrees to the CoCreate Pitch Terms and Conditions, CoCreate Pitch Privacy Policy, and Alibaba.com Privacy Policy.
+  - Please read the above terms carefully.
+Checking the box indicates that you agree to all contents.
-- Choices:
+- Checkbox label:
   - I have read and agree to the above terms

+### Promotional communications consent

+- Type: checkbox
+- Required: no
-- Notes:
+- Text:
-  - By registering for the competition, the participant agrees to the CoCreate Pitch Terms and Conditions, CoCreate Pitch Privacy Policy, and Alibaba.com Privacy Policy.

-### I agree to receive promotions and news from CoCreate via email and phone/SMS
+  - I agree to receive promotions and news from CoCreate via:

-- Type: single choice
+    - email
-- Required: yes
+    - phone/SMS
-- Choices:
+- Checkbox label:
   - I accept

+### Partner marketing consent

+- Type: checkbox
+- Required: no
+- Text:
-### I consent to Alibaba.com sharing my email and business information with Alibaba.com's partners for marketing purposes via email and phone/SMS in accordance with the Privacy Policy and Accio Privacy Policy.
+  - I consent to Alibaba.com sharing your email and business information with Alibaba.com's Partners for marketing purposes via:

-- Type: single choice
-- Required: yes
-- Choices:
+    - email
-  - I accept
+    - phone/SMS
+  - in accordance with our Privacy Policy and Accio Privacy Policy.